Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

 !!! example

-    _Cancelation of an RPC operation with bulk transfer involved_
+    _Cancellation of an RPC operation with bulk transfer involved_

     In that case, the RPC operation additionally involves a bulk transfer that is initiated by a remote target.
 A bulk handle that describes the